Losing My Religion: Faith and Doubt in Psychotherapy

 But if I don’t understand the process of psychotherapy through any one lens, how do I make sense of it?
 How do I explain how therapy works to someone who has no experience of it?
 Where do I get the audacity to claim that I can help someone whom I’ve just met?
 I can no more say that I have some wonderful process guaranteed to transform a life than I can lay claim to a religious practice or belief that has all the answers.
 I do know from experience that positive change happens more often than not in the course of psychotherapy.
 Still I have more than a few doubts: Will I really be able to help a client?
 How can I possibly understand someone whose experience may be very different from mine?
 Do I ever really have a full understanding of what happens in a session let alone over the course of psychotherapy?
 After more than thirty years in the field, I have to admit that, despite all the words and concepts I may use to talk about it, I still often have only a very foggy notion of the what, how, or why of psychotherapy.

-At the Berkeley Creative Wellness Center I watch the beginning therapists whom I supervise struggle to understand psychotic experiences so far removed from anything they know as to seem to be beyond any hope of comprehension.
+At the Berkeley Creative Wellness Center I watched the beginning therapists whom I supervise struggle to understand psychotic experiences so far removed from anything they know as to seem to be beyond any hope of comprehension.
 And often I have to admit to how little I know despite my many years of experience working, and just being, with psychotic individuals.
 Bion’s famous injunction to be without knowledge, memory, or desire can be somewhat reassuring at such times, but so very hard to follow!
 And then I think of St. John of the Cross and his description of the dark night of the soul in which there is absolutely nothing to cling to.
 Is it possible to practice psychotherapy, or even exist, in such a state of not knowing?